 1. XML sitemaps

 Usually, developers prefer using XML sitemaps over implementing it in the HTML source code with each page for global (world) sites.
-We guess, many hreflang annotations make more problems in an XML sitemap than in the code header section of a page.
+We guess, many hreflang annotations cause more problems in an XML sitemap than in the code header section of a page.

 What to keep in mind?
-The decision is up to but if you still are going to use XML sitemaps implementation method, we recommend you to check out more information on Google’s recommendations before you make some mistakes.
+The decision is up to but if you still are going to use the XML sitemaps implementation method, we recommend you to check out more information on Google’s recommendations before you make some mistakes.

 2. The HTTP header of each page